 Vana is a valuable team player because of her knowledge, versatility, and CVA Level II Training.
 She is our Head Vet Tech, has experience as receptionist & kennel attendant, and has been with us for 25 years.

 Tara is our full-time technician with a CVA Level 1 Certificate and receptionist.

 She's also working towards her degree at Tarleton State University.

 Elizabeth has a CVA Level 1 certification and is currently a

 Veterinary Assistants are invaluable employees because they act as the doctor’s right hand and are a second

 Our Pet Bios

-Tara has a two-year-old German Shepherd named Dresel.
-He loves to chase his tail and run laps up and down the stairs.
-He’s also scared of his own reflection in the mirror.
-She keeps him on monthly heartworm preventive and current on vaccinations, so that he will be around for many years
+Tara has two German Shepherds named Diesel and Holley and a cat named Brodix.
+Diesel loves to chase his tail and run laps up and down the stairs.
+He's also scared of his own reflection in the mirror.
+She keeps them all on monthly heartworm preventive and current on vaccinations so that they will be around for many years.

-Elizabeth has 2 dogs, Flynn and Osita, who poke their faces out of the blinds to greet guests.
+Elizabeth has 2 dogs, Fynn and Osita, who poke their faces out of the blinds to greet guests.
 She also has three rats that know how to "spin" on command.